 I have a confession to make.
 I used to be a Complex Youth Pastor.
 I was overloaded with my schedule and underloaded with things that could help me.
-I was becoming increasingly easily angered.
-I was not my laid back old self.
+I was becoming easily angered.
+I was not my laid-back old self.
 I had no idea why.

 There wasn’t really much wrong with our ministry that you could see from the outside.
 Our events had decent numbers.
 We were seeing kids saved.
 Kids were making decisions to live a greater life for Christ.
 So it seemed.

 Then I started to hear a still, small voice ask, “Is this for real”?
 I tried to ignore it but it kept coming back.
 So I started looking at our ministry with a more critical eye.
 Yes, students were coming to know Christ.
 There was no doubt about it.
 But I did notice that our discipleship program was built from one big event to the next.
 So many of our students were feeling a movement of God at these events but would walk away from their commitments soon afterwards.

 I realized that we were doing a lot of filling the calendar and not a lot of filling lives.
 I realized that the problem started with me.
 I devoted a lot of time to working in ministry but I was not doing a lot to let God work in me.
 Soon the still, small voice was asking, “Are you for real?”

 I started examining myself.
 I took a hard look at why I was beginning to act the way I was.
 I realized I was doing ministry without letting God fill me up.
 I was running on empty just trying to be the ringmaster to our many programs.
 I repented of that.
 I returned to a regimen of time in God’s Word that wasn’t all about studying for a message.
 I set aside more time to pray.
 I committed to a new accountability partner.
 In reality, I was once again doing what I tell students they need to do everyday.
 I was leaving hypocrisy behind and investing time in my own growth.
 The bonus was, very soon after, the angry guy left and the real me was coming back.